mgrouchy/mikegrouchy.com/content/blog/2013/03/yes-your-code-does-need-comments.md

 structure your code to make your use of comments most effective.
 Most of this relies on your own judgement but we can cover most issues with some steadfast rules.

-1. Never name your classes and functions ambigiously.
+1. Never name your classes and functions ambiguously.
 2. Always use inline comments on code blocks that are complicated or may appear unclear.
 3. Always use descriptive variable names.
-4. Always write comments describing the intent or reason why a peice of code exists.
+4. Always write comments describing the intent or reason why a piece of code exists.
 5. Always keep comments up to date when editing commented code.

 As you can see from the points above code as documentation and comments as documentation are not mutually exclusive.
-Both are necessecary to create readable code that is easily maintained by you and future maintainers.
+Both are necessary to create readable code that is easily maintained by you and future maintainers.